 Lethal Joke Character: For a summon of his tier he deals a pitifully low damage.
 But Daedalus' main gimmick is that a second larger and more powerful missile will hit on the next turn after it is summoned.

-Awesome, but Impractical: Requires eight Venus and two Jupiter Djinn to be summoned, but since the majority of enemies and bosses in the games highly resist Venus-based offenses he could not utilize his great attack power well unlike the likes of Catastrophe.
+Awesome, but Impractical: Requires eight Venus and two Jupiter Djinn to be summoned, but since the majority of enemies and bosses in the games highly resist Venus-based offenses he could not utilize his great attack power well unlike the likes of Catastrophe and Iris.
 The dreaded secondary effectrarely functions too, unless it is used by Dullahan.

-Casting a Shadow: Generates a shadow ball that engulfs the opponent in pure darkness.
+Casting a Shadow: Charon generates a shadow ball that engulfs the opponent in pure darkness.

 One-Hit KO: May inflict this effect to non-boss enemies.